How to Install Zabbix with Apache on Ubuntu 24.04

 wget https://repo.zabbix.com/zabbix/7.0/ubuntu/pool/main/z/zabbix-release/zabbix-release_latest+ubuntu24.04_all.deb

-Next, run the command below to install the Zabbix repository.
+Then, run this command to install the Zabbix repository.

 sudo dpkg -i zabbix-release_latest+ubuntu24.04_all.deb

-After adding a new repository, you must refresh your package index by running the command below.
+After adding the new repository, you’ll need to refresh your package index.
+Run the command below.

 sudo apt update

-With the Zabbix repository installed on Ubuntu, you can run the command below to install these packages from the repository.
+Once the Zabbix repository is installed on Ubuntu, use the command below to install the necessary packages from it.

 sudo apt install zabbix-server-pgsql zabbix-frontend-php php8.3-pgsql zabbix-apache-conf zabbix-sql-scripts zabbix-agent